caporaso-lab/q2-books/q2-shotgun/q2-shotgun/02-read-analysis.md

 ```
 ## Differential Abundance Analysis

 ANCOM-BC does not allow for repeated measures, so we need to filter down to a time point that will give us one sample per subject.
 We will attempt to do that by filtering down to the "peri" timepoint.
+This will allow us to look at the timepoint directly following FMT.

 ```bash
 qiime feature-table filter-samples \